-If Time is specified as an integer, this function waits for Time milliseconds for the new process to call init_ack, or Ret = {error, timeout} will be returned, and the process is killed.
+If Time is specified as an integer, this function waits for Time milliseconds for the new process to call init\ack/1,2 or init\fail/2,3, otherwise the process gets killed and Ret = {error, timeout} is returned.

-Argument SpawnOpts, if specified, is passed as the last argument to the spawn_opt/2, 3, 4, 5 BIF.
+Argument SpawnOpts, if specified, is passed as the last argument to the spawn\opt/2,3,4,5 BIF.